Bound states in the continuum induced via local symmetries in complex structures: Introduction

-Here we provide an alternative approach for the implementation of BICs which is based on {\it local} symmetries (see Fig.~\ref{fig:ExpSetup}a).
-As opposed to the symmetry-protected BICs, we study structures lacking geometric symmetries.
-The proposed mechanism relies on the existence of an embedded symmetric subdomain and reveals another backdoor in the non-existence theorem for BICs in compact structures.
-In contrast to accidental BICs \cite{HZSJS16,S21}, our construction relies on a stringent blueprint and allows to analytically predict and control the position of BICs in the spectrum.
-Moreover, it leads to an infinite ladder of BIC states which occur periodically in $k-$space.
-We experimentally demonstrate the new scheme using a complex network of coaxial microwave cables coupled together via T-junctions, see Figs.~\ref{fig:ExpSetup}b,c.
-The analysis of the experimental scattering matrix demonstrates that the formation of these BICs originates from the coalescence of two topological defects with opposite charges: a zero (with charge $+1$) and a pole (with charge $-1$) of the scattering matrix.
-Experimental implementations of such networks have been reported in a variety of frameworks including acoustics \cite{RRTMSHA23}, microwaves \cite{H+04c,RAJMSKS16,Chen22,L+20,All+2014,CKA20}, photonic crystal waveguides \cite{SAA22} and optics \cite{NPCK23,Lepri17}.
+We identify the signature of BICs in the scattering data for a two-terminal setup.
+An interesting feature is the appearance of an infinite ladder of BIC states which occur periodically in k-space.
+The analysis of the experimental scattering matrix demonstrates that the formation of BICs originates from the coalescence of two topological defects with opposite charges: a zero (with charge $+1$) and a pole (with charge $-1$) of the scattering matrix.